 STEPS

-There are a limited number of building blocks that go into a homeless system of care.
+Fundamentally, there are a limited number of basic building blocks that go into a homeless system of care.
 They include:

 • Societal Issues - The policies and conditions that are making it more likely for individual crises to result in episodes of homelessness (e.g., the cost of rental housing, declining real wages, systemic racism, access to behavioral health services)

-• Prevention - Trying to stop homelessness before it happens (typically involves legal or financial assistance)
+• Prevention - Trying to stop homelessness before it happens (typically involves legal, financial, and / or short-term case management assistance)

-• Coordination - The data sharing, case conferencing, and other service navigation processes that coordinate efforts across providers
+• Coordination - The data sharing, case conferencing, project management, and other service navigation processes that coordinate efforts across providers

 • Outreach - Social workers or case managers who engage people in unsheltered settings